rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 previous versions of your files (up to the limits specified in your data retention settings).

 See the section on [Scheduling and Deduplication](/how-to/rackspace-cloud-backup-backup-actions) in the list of Cloud Backup actions.

 #### Can I use Rackspace Cloud Backup on my server?

 You can use Rackspace Cloud Backup on virtually any server in the Rackspace Cloud.
-The exceptions are FreeBSD 9, Debian 5 and Windows 2003.
+The exceptions are FreeBSD 9, Debian&reg; 5 and Windows&reg;
+2003.

-**Note:** If you have servers that are not in the Rackspace Cloud, you can use the equivalent service offered by [JungleDisk](https://jungledisk.com/) for those servers.
+**Note**: If you have servers that are not in the Rackspace Cloud, you can use the equivalent service offered by [JungleDisk](https://jungledisk.com/) for those servers.

 If you have a server with a Managed Operations Service Level, you may